 - How to select brushes and rollers for exterior house painting?

-A house does flaunt one main color on the outside, but that shade is complemented by other hues used as secondary color or as accents.
+A house does flaunt one main color on the outside, but that shade is complemented by other hues used as secondary colors or as accents.
 Thus, you need to choose, not just one shade, but a whole color palette consisting of 2 to 3 shades for the exterior of your house.
-It’s better not to mix warm & cool colors.
+It's better not to mix warm & cool colors.
 For a warm color palette, you can go for a mild yellow base with a golden yellow highlight and red accents; while for a cool color story, you might choose a blue base with dark blue highlight & purple accents.
 Lighter colors are preferable as the base as they make your house look larger.
 Make sure you paint the trims in accent colors for an interesting look.

 The best climatic conditions for taking up an exterior painting project are clear & dry weather with minimum or no wind.
-Preferably, the humidity should be optimum – neither too high, nor too low – as extreme humidity (both ways) can lead to irregular drying of paint and inconsistency in paint texture and appearance.
+Preferably, the humidity should be optimum neither too high nor too low as extreme humidity (both ways) can lead to irregular drying of paint and inconsistency in paint texture and appearance.

 - How long does it take for the paint to dry and cure?

 Exterior latex paint generally takes around 3 to 5 days to dry, if conditions are not too humid.
-Once dry, the paint will settle and cure in about 15 to 30 days’ time.
+Once dry, the paint will settle and cure in about 15 to 30 days' time.
 Oil paint, which is generally used for trims or doors & windows dry in a few hours and is cured within 5 to 7 days.
-If unsure about whether the paint has cured or not, press a finger or nail lightly on any out-of-sight part of the surface; if it leaves an indentation, then the paint has not cured yet.
+If unsure about whether the paint has cured or not, press a finger or nail lightly on an out-of-sight part of the surface; if it leaves an indentation, then the paint has not cured yet.

 And now you can help your friends and family with this detailed knowledge about exterior paints.
 With all these questions answered, you can choose exterior paint like a pro and give your house exterior a brand new look in this new year!
 If you've just moved into a new house or are looking to spruce up the one you already have, finding the best painters for the job is important for you to feel good about your choices.

 Thinking about painting?